Quartz14/my_website/index.md

-> I am a 5th year PhD student currently at Indian Institute of Technology Hyderabad.
-I work in Natural Language Processing with focus on methods for controllable text generation.
+> I am a 5th-year PhD student currently at the Indian Institute of Technology Hyderabad.
+I work in Natural Language Processing with a focus on Interpretability and methods for controllable text generation.

-My research interests are in using interpretability techniques like Representational Engineering (RE) and Mechanistic Interpretability to **understand** the inner representations in models and gain insights to **control** them to make them generate appropriately controlled text.
+My research interests lie in utilizing interpretability techniques, such as Representational Engineering (RE) and Mechanistic Interpretability, to **understand** the inner representations in models and gain insights to **control** them, thereby making them generate appropriately controlled text.
 My work includes developing methods to control toxicity in Web search Auto-Completions and understanding how large language models (LLMs) represent emotions and demonstrate empathy.
 My PhD supervisor at IITH is [Dr. Maunendra Sankar Deskar](https://people.iith.ac.in/maunendra/index.html).
 My Co-guide from Swinburne University is [Dr. Caslon Chua](https://experts.swinburne.edu.au/1025-caslon-chua).